Bitstamp Review

 - Submit and wait.

-Verification completed in about 18 hours when I went through it.
-Bitstamp warns it can take up to 5 business days during busy periods.
+Verification commonly completes in under 24 hours, though Bitstamp warns it can take up to 5 business days during busy periods.
 You get an email when it is done.

 Step 3: Lock Down Security (15 minutes)